 Chilli Bean Paste aka Dou Ban Jian 豆瓣酱, is a chunky sauce you can buy at the store that is spicy and savory.
 It’s traditionally made from fermented broad beans, chili peppers, soybeans, salt and flour.
 There are also different ones you can find, for example some will add spicy chili oil in it already.

 Chili Bean Paste is often used in Sichuan food (ex: mapo tofu), which might explain why I love it because I love Sichuan food (and my grandma was from there!).
-I use it in my Twice Cooked Pork.
+I use it in my Twice Cooked Pork and Jalapeno Chicken.

 Hoisin sauce is a thick and flavorful sauce often used to as a glaze for meat, in stir fries, or as dipping sauce.
 It’s color is dark and it is a little sweet and a little savory.
 Hoisin sauce is usually made with soybeans, fennel, red chili peppers, and garlic.

 Oyster sauce is actually literally made by cooking oysters!
 It’s usually made from oyster extracts, sugar, salt and cornstarch.
 If you think that’s gross because you hate the taste of seafood, for some reason, the fishy seafood taste isn’t actually… noticeable.
 I legit grew up not realizing that oyster sauce even had seafood in it.
 The flavor of oyster sauce is sweet and savory.

 I used to get Oyster sauce and Hoisin sauce mixed up all the time, but basically Hoisin sauce is mainly made with soybeans and Oyster sauce is actually made of oysters.
 In flavor, Hoisin is sweeter, and though oyster is a little sweet it is not as sweet as hoisin sauce.